openjs-foundation/cross-project-council/PROJECT_PROGRESSION.md

 - [ ] If choosing to use a Contributor License Agreement (CLA) or Developer Certificate of Origin (DCO), make selection and implement appropriate tool
 - [ ] Add or Update Governance.md document (required for Impact stage)
 - [ ] Confirm required files in place (CODE_OF_CONDUCT.md, LICENSE.md)
-- [ ] Project Charter is published on website or github
+- [ ] Publish Project Charter on website or github
 - [ ] Update legal copyright notice on project website and github
 - [ ] Add OpenJS Foundation logo to project website
 - [ ] Add Project logo to OpenJS Foundation website; update PROJECTS.md file
 - [ ] Transfer logomark to the OpenJS Foundation
 - [ ] If project is using crowdfunding platforms, add disclaimer to platforms
 - [ ] Identify individuals from the project to join the CPC
-- [ ] Document project and foundation contacts for:
+- [ ] The champion remains the main point of contact with the CPC, but also document project and foundation contacts for:
   * marketing & social media
   * infrastructure
   * legal/governance help